Computer-Vision-Team-Amsterdam/Detecting-Heavy-Objects/yolov5_blur/README.md

-This repository is a clone of YOLOv5, but applied for blurring panoramic imagery.
+This repository is a clone of YOLOv5 (commit 454dae1301abb3fbf4fd1f54d5dc706cc69f8e7e), but applied for blurring panoramic imagery.
 The model is trained on two classes: pedestrians and license plates.

 To use blurring algorithm, install dependencies
 ```shell